Guide · Sender IDs

 The pattern behind approved sender IDs is simple: they clearly represent the business sending the message, without ambiguity or claims to be something they aren't.

-Most approvals land within 24–72 hours when the name is clearly linked to the business you've submitted under.
+Most reviews clear within a few business days when the name is clearly linked to the business you've submitted under.
 We include a use-case description and a sample message in the submission — both help the carrier reviewer make a decision quickly.

 What gets rejected